open-life-science/ols-9/week-01-DRI-EDIA-Track-onboarding/week-01-welcome-template.md

 ### Have any questions?

 Add them below.
-We will respond to these on Slack and also share them via an email
+We will respond to these on Slack and also share them via email

 *
 *

 ### Feedback about this call:

 * What worked?

    *
    *

 * What didn't work?

    *
    *

 * What would you change?

    *
    *